 Part three of our Georgetown Bicycle Tour begins as we cross the Duwamish River and head toward Harbor Island with it's towering shipping cranes and thousands of containers being loaded, unloaded and stacked on ships, trucks and train cars.
 Riding north along the river, the skyline of Seattle looms larger.
 We cross the Duwamish one more time and have a long flat peddle into town when we suddenly find ourselves in the heart of Pioneer Square before heading up the center of town on the newly installed Second Avenue bike-track on the return to our shop.

-GEORGETOWN - DUWAMISH RIVER CYCLING TOUR $89.00 Time: 3 hours.
-Distance: 12 miles mostly flat.
-Features: views, chocolate tasting, Skill level: moderate to advanced riders.
+GEORGETOWN - SODO CYCLING TOUR $94.00 Time: 3 .25hours.
+Distance: 14 miles mostly flat.
+Features: art views, beer sips, chocolate tastes, Skill level: moderate to advanced riders.
 Bonus: a stainless Steel water bottle that is yours to keep.